borismus/smus.com/content/posts/2023/tools-for-thinking-in-systems/index.md

 To check for an inverse relation, I replaced "more" in the prompt above with "less".

 Now whether the model obeyed the request and produced a single word response "true" or "false" is another question.
-The state of the art OpenAI LLM I used produced a variety of results with varying frequencies:
+The state-of-the-art OpenAI LLM I used produced a variety of results with varying frequencies:

 | Result         | Frequency |
 | -------------- | --------- |